dharmeshkakadia/dharmeshkakadia-2.github.io/_pages/mywords.md

 + I am smart enough to understand I am not wise.

-+ Smart enough to understand the difference between smart and wise.
++ Smart enough to recognise the difference between smart and wise.
 Not wise enough to explain it.

 + Planning is astrology for organisations.